-Revision 13-1; Effective March 1, 2013
+Revision 18-2; Effective September 3, 2018

-When the member or legally authorized representative (LAR) and Consumer Directed Services (CDS) agency (CDSA) notify the service coordinator that CDS services are ready to begin, the service coordinator negotiates a start date for services.
-The service coordinator revises Form H1700-1, Individual Service Plan — SPW (Pg.
-1), and changes the Personal Assistance Services and Respite authorizations to the CDSA.
-For ongoing members, the individual service plan year remains the same.
+When the member or legally authorized representative (LAR) and financial management services agency (FMSA) notify the service coordinator that CDS services are ready to begin, the service coordinator negotiates a start date for services.
+The service coordinator revises Form H1700-1, Individual Service Plan (Pg.
+1), and changes the applicable authorizations to the FMSA.
+For ongoing members, the individual service plan (ISP) year remains the same.
 The same procedures are followed for any other transfer of agencies.

-It is the responsibility of the member, LAR and the CDSA to ensure that the expenditures for the year remain within the authorized amount.
+It is the responsibility of the member, LAR and the FMSA to ensure that the expenditures for the year remain within the authorized amount.
+The managed care organization (MCO) is responsible for timely payment of FMSA claims, submitted on behalf of the CDS employer, as well as for payment of the monthly service fee, which pays the FMSA for their services.

 8244 CDS Service Planning